bryceosterhaus/metaljs.com/src/pages/docs/guides/isomorphic.md

 export default MyComponent;
 ```

-After transpiling/bundling this component.
-It can be invoked in client side
+After transpiling/bundling this component, it can be invoked in client side
-JavaScript.
+JavaScript:

 ```javascript
 const component = new metal.MyComponent({